Mikejo5000/vsts-docs-pr/docs/public/view-filter-work-items-public.md

 ---

-For help navigating to a team project or the CodePlan app, see [Navigation basics].
+For help navigating to a team project or the Codex Agile app, see [Navigation basics].